justint/stringless/README.md

 To start up the Maya plug-in:

-1. Load up the Stringless plug-in, copy the MEL script into your Maya scripts directory
+1. Load up the stringless-maya plug-in, copy the [StringlessMaya.mel](https://github.com/justint/stringless/blob/master/stringless-maya/src/StringlessMaya.mel) script into your Maya scripts directory
-2. Enter `source StringlessMaya` into the MEL command line
+2. Enter `source StringlessMaya` into the Maya MEL command line
-3. Enter `createStringlessCap "<name>"` into the MEL command line
+3. Enter `createStringlessCap "<name>"` into the Maya MEL command line, where `<name>` is your preferred capture node name

+Once the capture device node is constructed, the node requires a neutral face pose to be defined before reading capture data.
+While the Stringless server is running, hold the actor's face still and enter `calibrateNeutralFace("<name>_Device")` into the MEL command line.
+The `<name>_Device` node's Live button will now be enabled.
+You can now read live capture data by enabling the Live checkmark.

+To use the capture data on a rig, you can use the `Constrain > Parent` tool to parent the Stringless rig joints (found within the `<name>_Face` node in the Outliner) to your own rig.

 ### Optimizing performance